Street of the Prophets: Architecture

 Most of the buildings on Street of the Prophets are constructed of stone and fronted by high walls built of stone and mortar.
 Private-home lots are large and include garden courtyards, either in front of the building (e.g. Hunt House, Navon Bey House, Mahanaim House) or behind it (e.g. Pasha's Village).
 The homes are one or two stories high; public buildings do not exceed four stories.

 Many public and private buildings on the western side of Street of the Prophets, from Shivtei Israel Street to Davidka Square, are built in the European style and reflect the nationality of their builders.
 For example, the German Deaconess Hospital and its bell tower (today the eastern wing of Bikur Cholim Hospital) are typical of churches and other public buildings in Germany.
 Buildings and doors along the street are decorated with religious symbols such as crosses, Stars of David, crescents, symbols of religious institutes, and Bible verses.

 Several buildings were designed by architect Conrad Schick: the mission of the London Jews' Society (today the Anglican International School); parts of the German hospital, and the Tabor House (today the Swedish Theological Institute) (#58), which Schick made into his own home.
 Schick planned the William Holman Hunt House (#64), which Hunt himself built.

-The Renaissance-style Italian Hospital was designed by Antonio Barluzzi, who created several other Christian churches in Jerusalem.
+The Renaissance-style Italian Hospital compound, containing a Tuscany-style church, was designed by Antonio Barluzzi, who created several other Christian churches in Jerusalem.
 It was completed in 1919; today it houses the Israel Ministry of Education and Culture.

 In 1898, Theodor Herzl came to Jerusalem for the first time to meet with German emperor Wilhelm II, who was also visiting this city.
 Herzl met the emperor on an empty lot at #42 Street of the Prophets, where Wilhelm and his entourage were quartered in a tent camp.
 Herzl's efforts to plead the Zionist cause with the emperor were unsuccessful.
 Following the emperor's visit, the Ottoman authorities gave him the lot as a gift; Wilhelm, in turn, granted it to the German provostry, which constructed its headquarters there in 1903.
 Today the former provostry is part of the Jerusalem ORT campus.

 The former Ethiopian consulate building at #38 and #40 is the sole representative of African architecture.
 The land for the building was purchased in 1910 by Baron von Ustinov on the directive of Empress Taytu of Ethiopia; his widow, Magdalena, sold the property and the partially finished building to Empress Zauditu in 1924.
 The white stone structure, completed in 1928, has gabled windows decorated with bright blue and gold porcelain mosaics.
-The largest mosaic depicts a lion bearing a cross and flag — the symbol of the Ethiopian royal family — with the inscription in Ge'ez: "The Lion of Judah Triumphs".
+The largest mosaic depicts a lion bearing a cross and flag—the symbol of the Ethiopian royal family—with the inscription in Ge'ez: "The Lion of Judah Triumphs".
 Today the building is an apartment complex.